rule

 Text 31

-How fortunate Vraja, the cows and the gopîs are from whom You, to Your full satisfaction, have been drinking the nectarine breast milk in the form of the calves and boys, o Almighty Lord, whose satiation as yet by no vedic sacrifice could be equaled.
+How fortunate are the cows and the gopīs of Vraja from whom You, to Your full satisfaction in the form of the calves and boys, have been drinking the nectarine breast milk.
+Oh Almighty Lord, that satisfaction of You could as yet by no Vedic sacrifice be equaled!

-How fortunate Vraja, the cows and the gopîs are from whom You, to Your full satisfaction, have been drinking the nectarine breast milk in the form of the calves and boys, o Almighty Lord, whose satiation as yet by no vedic sacrifice could be equaled.
+How fortunate Vraja, the cows and the gopīs are from whom You, to Your full satisfaction, have been drinking the nectarine breast milk in the form of the calves and boys, o Almighty Lord, whose satiation as yet by no vedic sacrifice could be equaled.
 (Vedabase)

 Text 32

+What a happiness, oh what a fortune it is for Nanda, the gopas and the other inhabitants of Vraja, to have You as their friend, You the Complete, Absolute and Eternal Truth of Transcendental Happiness.

 What a happiness, o what a fortune for Nanda and the gopas and the other inhabitants of Vraja, to have as their friend the Supreme Abode of Bliss, the Complete, Absolute and Eternal Truth.

-What a fortune, o what a fortune for Nanda and the gopas and the other inhabitants of Vraja, to have as their friend the Supreme Abode of Bliss, the Complete, Absolute and Eternal Truth.
 (Vedabase)

 Text 33

+However great the good fortune and glory of these people might be, oh Infallible One, we, the eleven [presiding deities of the senses ***], Lord S'iva and the other leading demigods, are very happy to drink, again and again, from the cups of the senses of these devotees, the nectarean beverage of Your sweet lotus feet.

 And however great the good of their fortune all might be, o Infallible One, we, the eleven [***], S'iva and all other gods indeed, o Wonder, are as fortunate as to drink again and again by the cups of the senses of these devotees the nectarean, intoxicating honey of Your lotus feet.

-And however great the good of their fortune all might be, o Infallible One, we, the eleven [***], S'iva and all other gods indeed, o wonder, are as fortunate as to drink again and again by the cups of the senses of these devotees the nectarean, intoxicating honey of Your Lotusfeet.
 (Vedabase)

 Text 34

+Whatever birth I would take here in this forest [even as this or that animal or plant], would bring me the greatest happiness, just because I then would bathe in the dust of the feet of any of them [out here], whose life is completely devoted to the Supreme Lord Mukunda the dust of whose feet even today is sought in the Vedic mantras [the S'rutis].

 Irrespective the birth I would have here in this forest [as this or that animal or plant] would bring me that greatest fortune, merely by bathing in the dust of the feet of any of them whose life truly is completely of the Supreme Lord Mukunda His feet, the feet of which the dust even today is sought by the S'rutis [the Vedas].

-Even whatever birth here in this forest would bring me that greatest fortune, but bathing in the dust of the feet of any of them whose life indeed is completely to the Supreme Lord of Mukunda His feet; the feet of which the dust even until now is sought by the S'rutis [the Vedas]?
 (Vedabase)

 Text 35

-What but Yourselves, the source of all benedictions indeed, o Godhead, would You grant as a reward to these members of the cowherd community whose homes, wealth, friends, dear ones, bodies, children, life-air and minds are all dedicated to You - our mind thinking of anything else falls in illusion, for You even made it undubitably so that Pûtanâ who dressed up as a truthful one and also her family members [Bakâ and Agha] could reach You, o divine personality.
+What but Yourself, the source of all benedictions, oh Godhead, would You grant as a reward to these members of the cowherd community?
+All of their homes, wealth, friends, dear ones, bodies, children, life-air and minds are dedicated to You.
+When our mind thinks of anything else it falls in illusion.
+For did You not even arrange it indubitably so that Pūtanā - who dressed up as a devotee - and also her family members [Bakā and Agha] could reach You, oh divine personality?

-What else thus but You, the source of all benedictions indeed, O Godheid, will You give as a reward to these members of the cowherd community whose homes, wealth, friends, dear ones, bodies, children, life-air and minds are all dedicated to You - our mind thinking of anything else falls in illusion, as You even made sure that Pûtanâ disguised as a truthful one and also her family members [Bakâ and Aghâ] could reach You, o divine personality.
+What but Yourselves, the source of all benedictions indeed, o Godhead, would You grant as a reward to these members of the cowherd community whose homes, wealth, friends, dear ones, bodies, children, life-air and minds are all dedicated to You - our mind thinking of anything else falls in illusion, for You even made it undubitably so that Pūtanā who dressed up as a truthful one and also her family members [Bakā and Agha] could reach You, o divine personality.
 (Vedabase)

 Text 36